Smooth solutions to the chord log-Minkowski problem: Nonlocal flow and related functionals

 Therefore, if we choose $\Omega_0$ such that

 then $I_q(\Omega_t)$ remains constant, namely

 \end{lemma}

-\begin{proof}{} By virtue of \eqref{Ide}, we have
+\begin{proof}{} By virtue of \cite[Lemma 5.5]{LXYZ}, we have

-where the second equality holds due to flow \eqref{flow1}, and the third equality holds due to formula \eqref{c-i-formula}.
-By solving the linear ordinary differential equation \eqref{eq:27}, one will obtain \eqref{eq:26}, thus completing the proof of this lemma. \end{proof}
+where the second equality holds due to the flow \eqref{flow1}, and the third equality holds due to formula \eqref{c-i-formula}.
+By attacking the linear ordinary differential equation \eqref{eq:27}, one will gain \eqref{eq:26}, thus completing the proof of this lemma. \end{proof}